 For more information, contact Erika Hawkes, Skills Development Manager: E dot Hawkes at warwick dot ac dot uk

 - Building your dissertation

 These activities are for any taught postgraduate student working on a dissertation or major project.
 They are designed to complement the input and advice you receive from your supervisor.
 These workshops are open to students of all disciplines, therefore they do not offer discipline-specific advice.
 If you have specific questions relating to your research design or method, please talk to your supervisor.

 How to book

-We welcome students with visible and non-visible disabilities, specific learning differences, or other complex needs, in all of our workshops.
-The rooms we have been given to use over the summer are smaller than usual, please check here for room information and layout.
+We welcome students with visible and non-visible disabilities, specific learning differences, or other complex needs, in all of our workshops, both face to face and online.

 We encourage you to get in touch if you have any specific access requirements, or need more information about the content and delivery method of a specific workshop.
 We will do our best to ensure that you are able to attend.